makevoid/datadog-vm-monitors/Readme.md

 ### Setup

-- Visit https://app.datadoghq.com/account/settings#api and create an API key
+- Visit https://app.datadoghq.com/account/settings#api  and create an API key (or use the one created by default by Datadog)

+(note: use `.eu` not `.com` for an EU account)

 - Visit https://app.datadoghq.com/access/application-keys and create an APP key